 - Clubs should implement live streaming (Facebook live or Instagram live) for any in person program that does not conflict with copyright law or contractual agreements.

 - No communal food (buffets, etc.) shall be permitted.
-All food must be individual prepared by an approved facility or pre-packaged store bought.
+All food must be individually prepared by an approved facility or pre-packaged store bought.
 Homemade foods are restricted.

 - Clubs looking to contract outside services must ensure and provide documentation that those vendor(s) will comply with campus standards for social distancing, cleanliness, etc. Please note there will be a limit to the number of hired personnel permitted at any one program.